Jamun

 Paired with Fenugreek

-Together they form the "Cellular Glucose Response" pathway in the Diabec formula
+Together they reflect the traditional metabolic-support role of these herbs in the Diabec formula

 Standardised Seed Extract